Vbrawl/initup/README.md

 # initup-serviced

 Service Manager.
-Start, stop and overall manage initup services
+Automatically start services and only quit if all services complete.

 # initup-start